 While producing the film and collection of t-shirts, Natalie met many women who were former seamstresses or textile workers from the 1980s, when her hometown’s former title was “T-Shirt Capital of the World.”
 The signing of NAFTA left many women and men unemployed as Alabama’s textile industry moved south of the border.
 This perfect storm of circumstances inspired Alabama Chanin.

-Natalie strives to achieve complete sustainability at every stage of the manufacturing process - from materials and processes, to cultural sustainability in the form of preserving hand-sewing skills.
-Over the years, Alabama Chanin has organically expanded, establishing a family of businesses that includes the Alabama Chanin collection, The School of Making, The Factory Store + Cafe, and Building 14 Design + Manufacturing Services.
+Natalie strives to achieve complete sustainability at every stage of the manufacturing process - from materials and processes to cultural sustainability in the form of preserving hand-sewing skills.
+Over the years, Alabama Chanin has organically expanded, and in addition to the Alabama Chanin collection, includes The School of Making, The Factory Store, and Building 14 Design + Manufacturing Services.
 In 2013, Chanin won the CFDA/Lexus Eco-Fashion Challenge, an award competition that identifies and celebrates the greatest American designers working in the realm of sustainable fashion.
 Natalie continues to learn and to teach craft traditions, or “living arts,” using them to bridge generational, economic, and cultural gaps.